raymondworkshop/old.myblog/about.md

 email/g: wenlzhao@gmail.com .
 <br>

+Lover of words, music and food.
 I like reading and problem solving.
-Lover of words, music and food.
 <br>

-Recently, I mainly focus on NLP/ML;  I also like to construct System.
+Recently, I mainly focus on NLP/ML;  I also like to Construct Systems.
 My projects are at [github](https://github.com/muyun) and my research is [here](http://muyun.github.io/research/).
 <br>